talltechdude/puzzle/index.md

-# Welcome to the unique web page for all things ballet!
-## Learn all your ballet steps and history with fun games and puzzles 😄
+# Learn all your ballet steps and history with fun games and puzzles 😄

 **Click on your grade below to begin the fun** 🥳